screen protectors for your camera’s LCD

 review: Custom Brackets Digital Pro-M rotating bracket kit

-The makers of the Custom Brackets flash brackets, recently sent me a copy of their latest and best rotating flash bracket, the Pro-M rotating bracket (B&H), for review.
+The makers of the Custom Brackets flash brackets, recently sent me a copy of their latest and best rotating flash bracket, the Pro-M rotating bracket (Amazon), for review.
 They had noticed my page on flash brackets, and even though I don’t much use my flash bracket any more, they still thought I should check their latest model out.
 Of the various makes of flash brackets I had tried out when I first started doing wedding photography full-time, the Custom Brackets was the one I settled on out of all of them.
 As far as I was concerned theirs was the flagship of the flash brackets.
 So I was curious to see what the updated model could offer …